junobuild/sns/README.md

-# Juno SNS
+# Juno Build SNS DAO

-Configuration and scripts related to the decentralization of Juno through a [Service Nervous Systems](https://internetcomputer.org/docs/current/developer-docs/daos/sns/overview/) (SNS).
+This repository contains the necessary files to initialize the SNS (Service Nervous System) for the Juno Build, including the SNS initialization YAML file and the official logo.

+## Repository Contents

+- [sns_init.yaml]: This file contains the initial parameters required to propose the SNS for the Juno Build DAO.
+It is designed to be passed as an argument to the NNS proposal that triggers the SNS launch and will be submitted with the help of [proposals.network](https://proposals.network).

+- [logo.png]: The logo of the Juno Build DAO, to be used in conjunction with the SNS initialization.

-## Initial Parameters
+## Additional Resources

-The documentation for the initial parameters finds place [here](https://internetcomputer.org/docs/current/developer-docs/daos/sns/tokenomics/preparation) and the template for the so called `SNS.yaml` file can be found in this [repo](https://github.com/dfinity/sns-testing/blob/main/example_sns_init.yaml).
+For more information on preparing your SNS, refer to the Internet Computer [SNS initial parameters](https://internetcomputer.org/docs/current/developer-docs/daos/sns/tokenomics/preparation) guide.